 The solution – SCADASat

 SCADASat enables renewable providers to cost-effectively and reliably transmit remote SCADA, telemetry and M2M data – all in a secure network.
-The platform is highly scalable with low operating costs compared to the new installation and maintenance of fiber connectivity.
+The platform is highly scalable with low operating costs compared to the new installation and maintenance of fibre connectivity.
 It is compatible with both IP and legacy serial devices and operates independently from terrestrial communications systems, both complementing and offering an alternative solution to terrestrial networks, ensuring transmission at all times.